-Prior authorization (approval in advance) is required before you receive certain biologics and professionally administered drugs.
+Prior authorization (approval in advance) is required before you receive certain biologics, biosimilars and professionally administered drugs.
+Certain biologics, biosimilars and professionally administered drugs may be subject to step therapy.
+In certain cases, it is possible to get an exception to step therapy requirements.
+To obtain more information about the step therapy exception process, call Customer Service at the number on the back of your Medica ID card.
 Please see Prior authorization in Before You Access Care for more information about prior authorization requirements and processes.